U.S. flag

 Date effective

-1. The WTC Health Program certifies you for a condition not previously certified, or you are diagnosed with a new 9/11 related injury or condition that qualifies for verification through the VCF Private Physician process, and additional compensation is warranted on account of the new condition.
+1. You have a new WTC Health Program certified condition, or a new 9/11-related injury or condition that qualifies for verification through the VCF Private Physician process, and you believe additional compensation is warranted on account of the new condition.

-2. Your claim was denied because you did not respond to the VCF’s request for missing information and you are now ready to provide the requested documents.
+2. You can now submit missing documents.
+Your claim was denied because you did not respond to the VCF’s request for missing information and you are now ready to amend your claim to provide the requested documents.

-3. You need to add, change, or remove the Personal Representative or parent/guardian on an existing claim.
+3. You need to add, change, or remove the Personal Representative or guardian on an existing claim.

-4. Your injury or condition substantially worsens, resulting in loss that was not previously compensated, or you have incurred new or additional economic losses due to your eligible injury or condition.
+4. Your condition substantially worsens, resulting in loss that was not previously compensated, or you have incurred new or additional economic losses due to your eligible injury or condition.

-5. You have new information in support of your claim that was not submitted to the VCF when your award was determined and that you believe would affect the amount of your calculated loss.
+5. You have new information that may change your award.
+You have new information that was not submitted to the VCF when your award was determined and that you believe would affect the amount of your calculated loss.

-6. You have received the initial award determination on your claim and are seeking reimbursement for out-of-pocket medical expenses incurred prior to the date of WTC Health Program certification of the condition being treated that total more than $5,000.
+6. You want reimbursement for past medical costs.
+You have received your initial award determination and are seeking reimbursement for out-of-pocket medical expenses over $5,000 that were incurred before the WTC Health Program certified your condition.

-7. You previously submitted a claim for one or more components of economic loss and now want to withdraw that portion of your claim.
+7. You want to withdraw part of your claim.
+You previously submitted a claim for one or more types of economic loss, you have not yet received a decision on that claim, and you now want to withdraw that portion of your claim.

 8. You meet the criteria for the WTC Health Program Disability Evaluation Process and want to request consideration for that process, or you have received your WTC Health Program disability evaluation report and need to submit it for VCF review.